YuchenPersonal/YuchenPersonal.github.io/_posts/2022-03-29-state-machine-game-programming-pattern.md

 It depends on the game engine you're using you can either store the state machine in your base character class and have your AI character and player character derive from it to be able to use the state machine.

-But I'd recommend creating a state machine component and just attach to any character that needs it.
+But I'd recommend creating a state machine component and just attach it to any character that needs it.

 You'd also need a class to be the base state and other states will derive from it.